 In no more than two to three double spaced pages, you will communicate ideas that occurred to you in connection with each week's readings.
 Your focus could be on a critical flaw you noticed, the outline of a research idea the reading inspired, or a conceptual extension of ideas in the readings.
 The general idea is to create a weekly opportunity for you to demonstrate your conceptual, critical, and insight abilities.
-Each thought piece will be graded out of five.
+Each thought piece will be graded out of five but the lowest grade assigned to a thought piece will not be included in the calculation of your final grade.
 Things that should not appear in thought pieces: